benabed/clik/doc/installing.rst

 `Python <http://python.org>`_ (>=2.5) to run the installer (waf), **modern c and fortran compilers** (icc, gcc, ifort anf gfortran are ok) are absolute requisites.
 Gcc version must be >= 4.2 and gfortran version must be >=4.3.
 Having a full python installation (i.e. including the library and header, often called *python-devel* or *python-dev* in package managers) is very strongly advised.
+People using the Makefile install and not planning to use the python tools can do without python.

 Mandatory requisites that will be installed automatically if absent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `hdf5 <http://www.hdfgroup.org/HDF5>`_ (version>1.8), `cfitsio`_, `healpix c and f90 <http://healpix.jpl.nasa.gov/>`_ (version>2.20a shared) libraries with their dependency (i.e. cfitsio) as well as blas and lapack distribution (preferably intel MKL) are needed for the core functionalities of clik.
+`cfitsio`_,  as well as blas and lapack distribution (preferably intel MKL on linux machine.
+Macos computers already have a reasonnable parallelized blas/lapack that clik can use) are needed for the core functionalities of clik.
 If absent (or not available in the correct flavor), they can be installed automatically using the options described below.

 Optional requisites
 ^^^^^^^^^^^^^^^^^^^

-A python distribution including the header and library (if absent, this will not be installed automatically), and the `h5py <http://alfven.org/wp/hdf5-for-python/>`_ (1.3<=version<2),  `numpy <http://numpy.scipy.org/>`_ (version>1.1) and `cython <http://cython.org/>`_ python package (version>1.12) are needed to provide the (optional) clik python wrapper and the simulation, merging , splitting and printing tools.
+A python distribution including the header and library (if absent, this will not be installed automatically), and the `pyfits <http://http://www.stsci.edu/institute/software_hardware/pyfits/>`_ (2.4<=version),  `numpy <http://numpy.scipy.org/>`_ (version>1.1) and `cython <http://cython.org/>`_ python package (version>1.12) are needed to provide the (optional) clik python wrapper and the simulation, merging , splitting and printing tools.
 The three python package will only be installed automatically if the python header and library are available on the system.

 Special dependency : pmclib
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^